ojoven/lasmejorespeliculas.de/README.md

 * Actors / Actresses
 * Etc.

+All the films HTMLs from Filmaffinity are in scraper/htmls/films.tar.gz

 Following steps
 * To create the DB for all the data extracted
 * To create the pages: home, search results, result page (director/actor), film page